kichikuou/system3-sdl2/android/README.md

 - Android NDK >=r15c

 ### Using Android Studio
-Clone this repository and its submodules:
+Clone this repository along with its submodules:
 ```sh
 git clone --recurse-submodules https://github.com/kichikuou/system3-sdl2.git
 ```

-Then open `system3-sdl2/android` directory as an Android Studio project.
+Next, open the `system3-sdl2/android` directory as an Android Studio project.

-### Command line build
+### Command Line Build
-Configure environment variables and run the `gradlew` script in this folder.
+Set environment variables and run the `gradlew` script in this directory.

 Example build instructions (for Debian bookworm):
 ```sh